Economy of China: Steel industry

 Iron ore production kept pace with steel production in the early 1990s but was soon outpaced by imported iron ore and other metals in the early 2000s.
 Steel production, an estimated 140 million tons in 2000 increased to 419 million tons in 2006 and 928 million tons by 2018.
-Much of the country's steel output comes from a large number of small-scale producing centers, one of the largest being Anshan in Liaoning.
+China was the top exporter of steel in the world in 2021; export volumes in 2021 were 66.2 million tons.
+Domestic demand remains strong, particularly in the developing west where steel production in Xinjiang was expanding.
+Of the 45 largest steel producing companies in the world, 21 are Chinese, including the world's largest, China Baowu Steel Group.